 - 1. The Manual for Chapter Operations - 2.
-The "Presidential Newsletter" that establishes PAOE point activity criteria. - 3.
-Information issued through Society publications and the Society Historical Committee. - 4.
+The "Presidential Newsletter" that establishes PAOE point activity criteria. - Information issued through Society publications and the Society Historical Committee. - 4.
 Information issued through the Regional Historian as the direct liaison with Society policy.

-The regional historian will prepare a "CHAPTER HISTORIAN'S CRC WORKSHOP Reference Materials in electronic format" to be used at the annual CRC.
+The regional historian will prepare "Chapter Historian's CRC Workshop Reference Materials in electronic format" to be used at the annual CRC.
 This "Handbook" will contain information for the chapter historians of that region.
 (See Appendix "K", p.
 K1.)